-Practitioners should be constantly alert to any subsequent recommendations from the UKHSA and/or NHS England and NHS Improvement and other sources of medicines information.
+Practitioners should be constantly alert to any subsequent recommendations from the UKHSA, NHSE and other sources of medicines information.

-Note: The most current national recommendations should be followed but a Patient Specific Direction (PSD) may be required to administer the vaccine in line with updated recommendations that are outside the criteria specified in this PGD.
+Note: the most current national recommendations should be followed but a Patient Specific Direction (PSD) may be required to administer the vaccine in line with updated recommendations outside of criteria specified in this PGD.